-4.3 DSE assessors
+4.4 DSE assessors

-DSE assessors are responsible for supporting the Heads of School, Service and Senior Managers in the implementation of this Policy and providing advice and assistance to line managers or to users reporting problems related to computer ergonomics.
+DSE assessors are responsible for supporting the Senior Managers in the implementation of this Policy and providing advice and assistance to line managers or to users reporting problems related to computer ergonomics.

-DSE Assessors will undergo training and will monitor DSE concerns and directing any issue to either the Health and Safety Department or Line Manager.
-In addition, they will work with the Health and Safety Department and/or Occupational Health to develop an improvement plan with the 'user' if any remedial action is required.
+DSE Assessors will undergo training and will monitor DSE concerns and directing any issue to the Line Manager.
+In addition, they will work with the Health, Safety and Environment Team or and/or Occupational Health to develop an improvement plan with the 'user' if any remedial action is required.